gituser-rk/cmk_livestatus_trafficlight/README.md

     VERSION_ID="20.04"

 ### Preparation
 update the Linux system and compile the GPIO library.
-The used version from "nvl1109" is adapted to the OrangePi Zero.
+The used version from "nvl1109" is specifically adapted to the OrangePi Zero.
 ```
 root@orangepizero:~#
 armbian-config